mehamasum/mehamasum.github.io/blog/source/_posts/interview-at-automattic.md

 The interview process at [Automattic](https://automattic.com/about/) is little bit different than traditional SE interview process you find all over the world.
 The whole process is async, and it is long (a couple of months) and can be tedious.

-The official process can be [found here](https://automattic.com/work-with-us/how-we-hire-developers/).
-This is my story.
+This is my story- the official process can be [found here](https://automattic.com/work-with-us/how-we-hire-developers/).

 ### Background
 I became interested to look for full-remote roles after reading [this blog post](https://modasserbillah.ml/2020/09/07/going-remote/) from a fellow countryman.
+Please do read it if you want to learn more about remote jobs.

 ### Application
 I applied [online](https://automattic.com/work-with-us/) for a Senior Software Engineer role.
 A couple of days later, a recruiter reached out over email.
 They asked me to pick a time slot for a 90-minute text-only interview.
-Once I picked a slot, a meeting was scheduled and I was added to the Slack workspace.
-I was added to a dedicated slack channel for my interview.
+Once I picked a slot, a meeting was scheduled and I was added to a Slack workspace.
+A dedicated slack channel was created for my interview (these things were all automated, cool eh?).
 My interviewer and a few HR folks were added to the channel at the same time.
-They dropped a few links in there for me to read at my leisure.
+They dropped a few links in there for me to read at my leisure - mostly about what to expect in the interview process.

 ### Technical interview
 On the scheduled day I sat for a 90-minute text-only interview.
 This was a slack conversation with another engineer.
 It's based on various topics you typically talk about on the screening interview like my background, my interests, philosophies, etc.
-For example, we talked about a complex bug I had encountered and how I ran troubleshooting, and how I fixed it.
+For example, we talked about my experience with typical day-to-day job of a SE like unit testing and CI/CD etc, a complex bug I had encountered and how I ran troubleshooting, and how I fixed it.
+You get the idea.

-The conversation was pretty much based on the typical day-to-day job of a SE like unit testing and CI/CD etc.
-I had sat on the other side of the table many times for NewsCred, and I could tell I was doing well.
+I sat on the other side of the table many times for NewsCred, and I could tell I was doing well.
 After a few days, my recruiter got back to me (on Slack) and confirmed the next steps.

 ### Code test
 For the next step, I was invited to a Github org for a code test.
 I had to fulfill some objectives in a repo (an unknown toy codebase).
+Again, the invitaion and repository creation etc were all done via an automation - which I thought was very impressive.
 I was given an online editor so that I don't have to set up anything locally (tho I coded locally in the end and pushed frequently to see the changes live).

 I hadn't written PHP in a while, but I was told not to worry about the programming language.